WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KY8.md

 classification study.
 The system has a total demand of 2.47 MGD, two reservoirs, five tanks, four pumps, and 150 miles of pipe.
 It is classified as distribution sparse-grid by Hwang & Lansey (2017) and looped by Hoagland et al. (2015).

 It was published 2016 by University of Kentucky Libraries.
+A valved version with demand pattern is available at [KYV8](network-KYV8.html).

 The network consists of 1317 nodes (junctions), 1614 pipes, 5 tanks, 4 pumps and 2 reservoirs.